National Park (Bogotá): Characteristics

 Swiss clock at the bottom of the park, near Carrera Séptima.

-It is located at an altitude between 2600 and 3150 Meters above sea level (masl) Between streets 36 and 39 with Carrera Séptima and Quinta, it maintains the original layout of the park from its beginnings, which resembles an inverted triangle with paths that connect the different monuments of the park.
+It is located at an altitude between 2600 and 3150 meters above sea level.
+Between streets 36 and 39 with Carrera Séptima and Quinta, it maintains the original layout of the park from its beginnings, which resembles an inverted triangle with paths that connect the different monuments of the park.
 It has an area of 283 hectares.
 Its eastern sector is crossed by the Arzobispo River.

 On its grounds there is a small aviary, hockey rinks, skating rinks, a soccer field, volleyball rink, basketball rink, theater and a children's playground.
 It also has a main avenue in which the monumental fountain in honor of Rafael Uribe Uribe stands out, made in 1940 by Victorio Macho and inaugurated on October 27, 1940.
 The avenue continues to the east along a pedestrian path decorated with benches and lanterns, until reaching the Swiss clock tower, donated by the city's Swiss community in 1938.
 The park has other monuments, including the sculpture by Enrique Grau called Rita 5:30 p.m., inaugurated in 2000 on the avenue of Carrera Séptima.

 The children's theater, with capacity for 300 children, was built between January and August 1936 by the architect Carlos Martínez and was declared a national monument of Colombia by decree 1802 of October 19, 1995.
 On its western side are the hockey, skating, tennis, volleyball, basketball and football courts, as well as a space for skating and stalls for vendors food.

 The eastern section is recognized for its great biodiversity in flora and fauna, water sources and extensive tree planting (eucalyptus, acacias, urapanes and cypresses).
 The Arzobispo River crosses it from east to west after descending from the Eastern Hills of the city.